 The social and economic impact of the cataract surgeries will be documented in each region visited to support a longer-term goal of establishing and funding a network of permanent community eye hospitals by training local technicians during each outreach mission.
 The Tej Kohli &Ruit Foundation will also fly in volunteer ophthalmologic specialists from the United Kingdom to support its eye camps.

 Cataracts are the leading cause of blindness worldwide, accounting for half of the world’s 40 million blind.
 The majority of the world’s 20 million cataract blind live in the developing world.
 5 million new cases of cataract blindness occur each year.

 Cataract blindness causes severe economic and social problems.
 But only a small percentage of people who develop cataracts receive cataract surgery because they live in communities where they cannot access or afford healthcare information or treatments.Worldwide reductions in extreme povertyhave increased longevity and population growth in many of the world’s poorest countries.
 However, this also means that the number of untreated cataract cases is escalating very rapidly.

 “Unfortunately, there remains a huge need in the world for the kind of accessible free treatments that we will provide.
 Now we have the passion, expertise and resources to tackle this problem on a completely new scale.
-For Tej Kohli and I, this is about achieving something greater than we could ever dare to have imagined.
+For Tej Kohli and I this is about achieving something greater than we could ever dared to have imagined.
 We have already identified 40,000 future patients in Nepal and 40,000 in India.”

-“Second chances matter.
-When you cure someone of blindness you give them a second chance at life.
+“When you cure someone of blindness you give them a second chance at life.
 They can be economically active.
 They can enjoy and look after their family.
 Yet millions of people in the world remain blind because they do not have access to treatment.
-This alliance with Sanduk Ruit means that we focus on potentially helping over a million people in need.”
+Everyone deserves their second chance in life and this alliance with Sanduk Ruit means that we focus on potentially helping over a million people in need.”